h4ckyou/h4ckyou.github.io/posts/articles/posts/tripple-whammy.md

 How do we then go about this?

-Because we have a SSRF we can leverage that to access the internal service which is running the code that gives us the deserialization vulnerability
+Because we have SSRF we can leverage that to access the internal service which is running the web service that gives us the deserialization vulnerability

+But we can't really make use of the SSRF directly because to access `/query` we need to know the `SECRET` value and we don't know that

+Luckily we can make use of the XSS to do this

+That would work because when the admin bot visits our path it would set the cookie `secret` to hold the `SECRET` value and the `/query` route on the main server checks if the `secret` cookie value equals the `SECRET` value